Top Line vs Bottom Line Growth: What's the Difference?

-As an e-Commerce store owner, there are three lines that are the most important to you—online, your top line and your bottom line.
+As an online or Shopify ecommerce store owner, there are three lines that are the most important to you—online, your top line and your bottom line.

 To really find this answer you’ll need to dig deeper into both your top line income and your bottom line income.

-So, what’s the difference and which one is the most important metric for you as you look to grow your ecommerce?
+So, what’s the difference and which one is the most important metric for your ecommerce accounting and ecommerce bookkeeping as you look to grow your ecommerce business?

 The top line is the gross revenue (also known as gross sales or gross receipts) at the very top of your P&L.